affinity-team/slate/source/includes/_relationship-strengths.md

 A higher numeric value means that the relationship strength between the two people is higher.
 Emails, calls, and meetings don't tell the whole story of a relationship, so treat the strength as an estimate.
-If an internal and external person have no previous interactions, there may be no relation strength resource for their relationship.
+If an internal and external person have no previous interactions, there may be no relationship strength resource for their relationship.

 Relationship strengths are usually recalculated daily.